Banti-Lodhi/Alpha-Cryon/README.md

 # Alpha-Cryon
-Git &amp; GitHub is cryon class by the Alpha-Cryon
+Git &amp; GitHub is cryon class by the Alpha-Cryon.